 Not so photogenic, but here I am…

 Starting in August 2018, I teach at the Six Nations Polytechnic STEAM Academy in Brantford.
-The Ontario curriculum courses I teach/taught are mathematics (MFM1D, MFM2D, MBF3C and MCR3U), computer science (ICS3U and ICS4U) and Robotics¹ (TIJ1O and IDC3O).
+The Ontario curriculum courses I teach are mathematics, robotics¹ and computer science.

 About a week after being hired, I was asked by the school principal to lead the school’s robotics initiative.
 Though I knew a little bit about robotics competitions, this was something very new to me and I welcomed a challenge.
-FirstRobotics is facilitated by a network of mentors, in our case a veteran team from Hamilton’s St. Mary Catholic Secondary School’s MakeShift (FRC4039) was (and continues to be) particularly helpful and, more recently, from another veteran team from Hamilton’s Bishop Ryan Catholic Secondary School’s Celt-X Robotics (FRC 5406).
+FirstRobotics is facilitated by a network of mentors, in our case a veteran team from Hamilton’s St. Mary Catholic Secondary School’s MakeShift (FRC4039) was (and continues to be) particularly helpful and, more recently, from another veteran team from Hamilton’s Bishop Ryan Catholic Secondary School Celt-X Robotics (FRC 5406).